 If the Township is holding a revenue neutral rate hearing, the budget timeline for adoption of the final budget has been adjusted to, on or before September 20th.
-The Township did hold a revenue neutral rate hearing for 2022.
+The Township did hold a revenue neutral rate hearing for budget years 2022 and 2023.